reyncode/rinkrat/planning.md

 -w, --wild-card:
 Groups teams by their conference/division in ranked order with the wild-card cut line (1-3 atlantic + 1-3 metropolitan + 1-8 wild-card-east, ...)

+**Player Options:**
+-a, --about:
+Provides some detail about the players background.

+-s, --stats:
+Displays player stats for the current year.

+**Team Options:**
+-r, --roster:
+Shows the active roster for the abbreviated team.

+-s, --stats:
+Shows the stats for the players on the roster

+**Leaders Options:**
+TBD

 #### Example Help Page:
 ```